Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

 It has since climbed back up to 6 times national income in 2010.

 These are very large swings and reflect the serious distributional conflicts during the 20th century, when the ownership of wealth and capital was highly contested, politically.

-- Second, despite the stability of capital/income ratios, the composition of capital has totally changed over time.
+- Second, despite the stability of wealth/income ratios, the structural composition of wealth has totally changed over time.

 Capital-assets are no longer agricultural.
 They have been replaced by buildings, business, financial and real estate.